idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Using `hasProfile`

-You can check id your user has an idOS profile using await `idos.hasProfile(address)`.
+You can check if your user has an idOS profile using await `idos.hasProfile(address)`.
 This can be done without a signature, unlike the `setSigner` flow described below, making your UX simpler for new users:

 ```
-const hasProfile = await idos.hasProfile(signer.address) // true if there is a profile associated  with the passed adddress.
+const hasProfile = await idos.hasProfile(signer.address) // true if there is an idOS profile associated with the passed adddress
 ```

 ### The `setSigner` flow and supported wallets